the-suri-project/suri-docs-old/docs/en/use-cases.md

 # Use cases & Key benefits

-**SUNS Protocol** will enhance current [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) service to create a new Web3 standard for the next internet generation.
+**SUNS Protocol** will enhance current [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) service to create a new standard for developments made in Web3: the next internet generation.

 ## User benefits